 4.6 July 2, 2017 - Start of Red Bull X-Alps 2017

 The last team in the Red Bull X-Alps rankings will be eliminated.
-Thereafter the last team will be cut from the race every 48 hours.
+Thereafter the last team will be cut from the race every 48 hours at 06:00 LT.

 This rule applies only to athletes who have not voluntarily quit the race.

 4.8 Race finish: A team is seen as having completed the race as soon as the athletes has reached the landing float in Monaco.
-The race then lasts another 24 hours, or at least up until 12:00 local time on July 13, 2017 in case of an early finishing time.
+The race lasts 24 hours from the first arrival time in Peille, or at least up until 12:00 local time on July 13, 2017 in case of an early finishing time.